happybono/SonataSmooth/README.md

 ### Boundary Handling Method
 Non‑Adaptive paths (`Rect`, `Avg`, `Med`, `GaussMed`, `Gauss`, `SG`) fetch samples through a unified accessor `GetValueWithBoundary(data, idx, mode)`.
 Adaptive paths differ per filter :
-- `Rect`, `Avg`, `Med`, `Gauss`: the window is trimmed to in‑range samples and processed directly without padding.
+- `Rect`, `Avg`, `Med`, `Gauss`, `GaussMed` : the window is trimmed to in‑range samples and processed directly without padding.
+For `GaussMed`, local Gaussian weights are recomputed for the truncated window length W with `σ = W / 6.0` and normalized; the weighted median is selected by accumulating sorted weights to ≥ 1 / 2.
-- `SG`: keeps the intended window length (`2r + 1`) by shifting an asymmetric window near edges.
+- `SG` : keeps the intended window length (`2r + 1`) by shifting an asymmetric window near edges.
 If full support cannot be met, the effective polynomial order is clamped to `effPoly = min(polyOrder, W - 1)`; a runtime check throws when `derivOrder > effPoly`.
-Asymmetric coefficients are recomputed per shape.
+Asymmetric coefficients are recomputed per (left, right) shape and cached.

 Note : `GetIndex` exists for compatibility; current code paths use `GetValueWithBoundary` (non‑Adaptive) or direct in‑range indexing (Adaptive).